 How do employers benefit?

-Peer to peer networks, such as LinkedIn have primarily helped the individual, whether that be in seeking new employment or trying to find sales leads.
-Its impact on driving improvements to organisational productivity has been limited, outside of the recruitment sector.
+Peer-to-peer networks, such as LinkedIn have primarily helped the individual, whether that be in seeking new employment or trying to find sales leads.
+Its impact on driving improvements to organizational productivity has been limited, outside of the recruitment sector.

-Team and project management platforms such as Slack, have arguably delivered more positive impacts on organisational productivity, transforming forever how project teams engage and communicate.
+Team and project management platforms such as Slack, have arguably delivered more positive impacts on organizational productivity, transforming forever how project teams engage and communicate.

-This third generation of product seems to offer executives, business owners and staff the opportunity to realise productivity improvements across the organisation, irrespective of discipline.
-“Netthq simplifies the workplace for all staff, in any size of organisation,” Fitzbaxter says.
-“We believe it has the potential to become the communication utility of first choice in the years ahead.”
+This third generation of products seems to offer executives, business owners, and staff the opportunity to realize productivity improvements across the organization, irrespective of discipline.
+“Netthq simplifies the workplace for all staff, in any size of the organization,” Fitzbaxter says.
+“We believe it has the potential to become the communication utility of the first choice in the years ahead.”

 It’s good news for employees too

 Ask any manager, and they’ll tell you that employees, once given a task, will invariably set about finding the easiest and quickest solution to getting the job done.
 It’s also no big secret that simply foisting a platform on your workforce will guarantee results – it needs to be good for the employees as well as for management.

 I asked Fitzbaxter about that aspect of Netthq, and it took him a few short seconds to begin rattling off a list of features that have been designed into Nett for precisely that purpose.

 “The features that we believe will change the way we do business are Self-updating address book when contacts change and automatic connection to replacement staff,” he says.
 “We also have four communications tools, one for day-to-day messaging, a team collaboration channel, one2one for direct messaging, and a mass personalized messaging channel.”